 All the styles!
 I like to change hats and accessories every day.

 Win!
 A Canadian Hat Of Your Choice!

-One lucky Canadian winner will be able to choose a Canadian Hat of their choice (some exceptions apply)!
-To enter, follow @harricanaparmariouche and @canadian_hat and @vitadaily.ca on Instagram and follow the entry rules on our corresponding post.
-Contest opens May 3, 2021, and closes May 10, 2021.
-Rules and regulations here.
+Congrats Cheryl G. of Nanaimo, B.C., who will be able to choose a Canadian Hat of their choice (some exceptions apply)!
 Please note: if you are the winner, you will receive a DM (direct message) in Instagram directly from @vitadaily.ca.
 Please be wary of fake accounts, which often use similar handles with an extra or missing letter, number or symbol.
 We will never ask for a payment or for your credit card number, and we will never ask you to click through a link.
 If you are unsure whether you have been contacted, via Instagram, by us or a fake account, email us before responding.